-Here in Texas we have unusual terminology for visitation.
-We call it "access to or possession of" the child.
-Similarly, we don't have "custody."
-Instead, we call it "conservatorship" which can be either joint or sole.
-So while this website is about visitation, we will sometimes call it "possession" for short.
+Here in Texas we have unusual terminology for our Texas visitation schedule.
+We call it “access to or possession of” the child.
+Similarly, we don’t have “custody.”
+Instead, we call it “conservatorship” which can be either joint or sole.
+So while this website is about visitation, we will sometimes call it “possession” for short.

 The Standard Possession Order is a detailed statute that sets forth who has the kids when if the parents do not otherwise agree.
 You can read the text of the Standard Possession Order here.
 As you can see, the text is long and full of legalese.

-For detailed information on the Texas Standard Possession Order, visit About the Standard Possession Order.
+For detailed information on the Texas visitation schedule, visit About the Standard Possession Order.
 This website will give you the main points.

 Normally the child lives primarily with one parent.
 Absent agreement otherwise, The other parent has “possession” of the child at these times: